Entertaining Ideas

 Vary The Taste

 Tease your guest's taste buds with a bit of zip.
 Try marinated olives, grapes and pickles to shake up your spread.
-Separate them out into their own little jars and scatter them around your board.
+Separate them out into their own small bowls and scatter them around your board.
 Trust us—everyone will appreciate the dose of different flavors.

 Add Meat and Bread